exercism/julia/docs/INSTALLATION.md

 For a local installation, there are multiple IDEs/editor plugins available.
 The most popular ones are [Juno](http://junolab.org/) and the [VS Code extension](https://github.com/JuliaEditorSupport/julia-vscode).
 Just follow the instructions on their websites.

+If you prefer a more interactive environment, you can use Jupyter notebooks with [IJulia](https://github.com/JuliaLang/IJulia.jl).
+Each exercise also comes with a notebook file.
+The general workflow stays the same, except you can edit your solution in the notebook directly.

-A simple way to get started with Julia without the need of a local installation is [JuliaBox](https://juliabox.com/), which is an online IDE based on Jupyter notebooks.
+A simple way to get started with Julia without the need of a local installation is [JuliaBox](http://junolab.org/), an online IDE based on Jupyter notebooks.
 You just access it from your browser, login and you can start solving exercises.